 - A. A written consent document that embodies the elements of informed consent described in 45 CFR 46.116(a) and/or 21 CFR 50.25.
 This form may be read to the subject or the subject's legally authorized representative, but in any event, the Investigator shall allow adequate opportunity for the form to be read to or by the subject or representative before it is signed.
-The subject or representative must also be given a copy of the form. - B. A "short form" written consent document stating that the required elements of informed consent have been presented orally to the subject or the subject's legally authorized representative and that the key information required by
+The subject or representative must also be given a copy of the form. - B. A "short form" written consent document stating that the required elements of informed consent have been presented orally to the subject or the subject's legally authorized representative.

-§46.116(a)(5)(i) was presented first to the subject, before other information, if any, was provided (see 1.2.A below).
 When this method is used, there shall be an impartial witness to the oral presentation (i.e., the witness cannot be the person obtaining the consent).
 The IRB must also approve a written summary of what is to be said to the subject or representative.
 The subject or the representative signs only the short form itself.
 However, the witness shall sign both the short form and a copy of the summary, and the person obtaining the consent shall sign a copy of the summary.
 A copy of the summary shall be given to the subject or the representative in addition to a copy of the short form.